thelittlebreadcrumb/html-tailwind-barba-mix/README.md

 **Bundlers. are. daunting** ...and Barba JS docs = 🗑.

-This stuff really shouldn't have to be this complicated - I’ve made this repo public to help my future self and others.
+This stuff really shouldn't have to be this complicated – hence I’ve made this repo public to help my future self and others.
 If this has helped you, please reach out to me on [Twitter](https://twitter.com/bhavyadaiya) - I'd love to know what you're working on.

 I'm glad to have done a whole lot of research (that eventually led nowhere) which at least allowed to get a clue about what's going on.
 - [HTML Tailwind Alpine Starter](https://duckduckgo.com)